SgtCoDFish/rotate-roots/02-safe-root-rotation/README.md

 ## Requirements

+You should have installed all the prerequisites from the [repo README](../README.md).

-Section 1 - "Initial Private PKI" - should be completed.
-This example builds upon that example, so if you customised the first steps you'll possibly need to customise this section as well.
+[Section 1](../01-initial-private-pki/README.md) should be completed.
+This example builds upon that section.

 ## Rotation Example